Tiny Yet Mighty: What are Trace Minerals?

 Minerals are good for you.
 In fact, they’re a huge part of building a strong foundation of nutrition—the essential nutrition you need to thrive from day to day.
 So, the more minerals you consume, the better…right?
 Not necessarily.

 Nutritionists know that getting all of your essential minerals in balanced quantities is much more important than getting lots of certain minerals.
-This means getting enough macrominerals—the minerals you know of, like calcium, potassium, and phosphorus—and getting enough microminerals, like iodine, chromium, and manganese.
+This means getting enough macrominerals—the minerals you know of, like calcium, potassium and phosphorus—and getting enough microminerals, like iodine, chromium and manganese.

 So, what’s the difference between macrominerals and trace minerals, and why does it matter how many you get?
 Your body needs macrominerals in larger amounts (over 100 milligrams per day).
 Trace minerals are needed in much smaller amounts—sometimes less than a milligram per day.
-But here’s the kicker: Trace minerals are just as important as macrominerals for your well-being.
-But unfortunately, even doctors have trouble understanding whether you’re getting enough of them.

 What Happens When You Don't Get Enough Trace Minerals?